-The computational results of solving 32 test problems are provided in Tables 13, 14 and 15.
+The computational results of solving 32 test problems are provided in Tables 13-15.
 Table 13 shows the obtained results of exact method by GAMS software and three meta-heuristics for small sized-problems.
 It should be noted that 3600 seconds computational time limit as a stop criterion were considered to solve the small-sized problems by GAMS software.
 This stop condition is derived from the literature review of scheduling problem and determined based on a reasonable time to achieve an optimal solution by exact methods.
-Also, three presented metaheuristic algorithms were run for these problems within 400 seconds computational time limit as a stop criterion in MATLAB R2014a.
-In this table, the best MILP objective function value (the objective value of the best integer solution found by the GAMS within the given time limit) and CPU time of the software are reported.
-Also, each meta-heuristic was run five times for each problem in MATLAB and the best solution is illustrated in this Table.
-The results of solving sample problems P1 to P12 are the same in both exact and meta-heuristic methods and all of them have obtained optimal solutions.
-Problems P1 to P12 were solved within an acceptable computational time by GAMS sotware, but GAMS is not capable of solving problems with larger size.
-As can be seen in Table 13, obtaining optimal solution for P13 to P16 by GAMS software in 3600 seconds is not possible.
+Also, three presented meta-heuristic algorithms were run for these problems within 400 seconds computational time limit as a stop criterion in MATLAB R2014a.
+In Table 13, the best MILP objective function value (the objective value of the best integer solution found by the GAMS within the given time limit) and CPU time of the software are reported.
+Also, each meta-heuristic was run five times for each problem in MATLAB and the best solution is illustrated in this table.
+The results of solving sample problems P_1 to P{12} are the same in both exact and meta-heuristic methods and all of them have obtained optimal solutions.
+Problems P_1 to P{12} were solved